 Music has been an essential part of almost every culture.
 In fact, music is what makes every culture richer.
 And what would be any better way to teach your children about different cultures?
 Well, it is not only about learning cultures, but about developing an attitude, cognition, and maintaining the emotional and psychological balance through music.

 In fact, there are so many psychologists who use 'music therapy' to treat patients with mental disorders.
 Hence, it's plausibly the only tool that can provide your brain and mind with exercise as well as relaxation.
 Apart from this, music can serve as one of the best ways to boost a child's self-esteem, especially someone who is poor in academic subjects.

 For example, children need to find out how long or short each note is, or when to strike which cord, or what the dot on the note signifies, etc. So, one has to have a good sense of timing, and ability to multiply and divide time, in order to achieve the same.
 And, there are many studies to support this fact that music improves math.

-While learning about different instruments, notes, and styles, they try to discover what sounds go together or how sound waves work, what mechanical corrections need to be done to get the exact sound, and the connection between distance and sound waves.
-It indeed helps them find out more about science, and through practical experiences, it is easy to learn scientific theories.
+While learning about different instruments, notes, and styles, they try to discover what sounds go together or how sound waves work, what mechanical corrections to do to get the exact sound, and the connection between distance and sound waves.
+It helps them find out more about science, and with practical experiences, it's easy to learn scientific theories.

 Music enhances one's logical intelligence, mathematical intelligence, linguistic intelligence, spatial intelligence, along with intra-personal and interpersonal communication.
 Now that you would have realized its importance in schools, when do you plan to have a meeting with your kid's teachers about starting a course at school?